Josh Cullen (musician): Early life

-Josh was born on October 22, 1993 in Las Piñas, Metro Manila, Philippines to Aldrene Stephanie Santos.
-He is the youngest in the family along with two sisters.
+Josh was born on October 22, 1993, in Las Piñas, Metro Manila, Philippines.
 He revealed on a YouTube vlog that a single mother raised him and he never met his biological father.
-In the same tell-all vlog, Santos revealed that he was a victim of domestic violence by their nanny while their mother was at work.
-Santos and family struggled financially leading to his intermittent schooling, and graduated high school at a later age.
-After graduating, Santos worked as a computer technician and a call center agent prior to auditioning as a talent.
+In the same vlog, Josh revealed that he was a victim of domestic violence by their nanny while their mother was at work.
+Josh and his family struggled financially leading to his intermittent schooling, and graduated high school at a later age.
+After graduating, Josh worked as a computer technician and a call center agent prior to auditioning as a talent.
+He has one older sister.